douglascm/timescale_assignment/README.md

     ports:
       - 8001:8001
     depends_on:
-      - db
-      - app <waits for app to built first>
+      - app-flask <waits for app to built first>
     networks:
       - myNetwork
     volumes: